lewismj/tiki_scala/README.md

 case class Temporal(vt: DateTime, tt: DateTime) type CounterpartyEdge[Business,Temporal] = LEdge[Business,Temporal]
 ```
-Here, the type of Edge (relationship) is strongly typed i.e. `CounterparyEdge`.
+The type of Edge represents a strongly typed relationship (`CounterparyEdge`).
 A graph with these edges would show when two businesses were counterparties.

 When representing graphs like this there are a couple of alternatives